-Bankers acceptance is not a new concept and dates back to 12th century.
+Bankers acceptance is not a new concept and dates back to the 12th century.
 During the 18th and 19th century, Sterling bankers acceptance were very active in London.
-In 1913, the United States Federal Reserve was formed and one of their objectives was to encourage domestic bankers acceptance market to take on London’s market.
+In 1913, the United States Federal Reserve was formed, and one of its objectives was to encourage domestic bankers acceptance market to take on London’s market.

-Fed’s aim was to boost United States trades and make the US banks more competitive.
-At the time, National banks were given the authority to accept time draft, while the Fed had the authority to take over some eligible bankers acceptances.
+Fed aimed to boost United States trades and make the US banks more competitive.
+At the time, National banks were given the authority to accept time drafts, while the Fed had the authority to take over some eligible bankers acceptances.

-The eligibility criteria included bankers acceptance finance self-liquidating transaction with a maturity under six months.
+The eligibility criteria included bankers acceptance of finance self-liquidating transactions with a maturity under six months.
 Fed, however, no more buys BA.
-Still, the eligibility requirement holds significance as there are no reserve requirements in case a bank sells an eligible acceptance.
+Still, the eligibility requirement holds significance as there are no reserve requirements if a bank sells an eligible acceptance.

 How BA Works?

-Bankers acceptance could be in the form of drafts, letter of credit or any other financial transactions.
+Bankers acceptance could be in the form of drafts, letters of credit, or any other financial transactions.
 Thus, it works in various ways.

 For instance, an importing company looks to buy goods from an exporter and approaches the bank because the seller is not granting credit.
-Importer and the bank execute an acceptance agreement, under which the bank will accept a draft from the importer or buyer, who promises to payback the face value of all the drafts before their maturity to the bank.
+The importer and the bank execute an acceptance agreement, under which the bank will accept a draft from the importer or buyer, who promises to pay back the face value of all the drafts before their maturity to the bank.

-Importer, thus, draws a time draft, listing itself as the payee and the bank accepts the draft, thereby paying the importer the discounted value of the draft.
-The buyer then use the funds to pay the seller.
+Importer, thus, draws a time draft, listing itself as the payee, and the bank accepts the draft, thereby paying the importer the discounted value of the draft.
+The buyer then uses the funds to pay the seller.

-Talking of another way in which BA works is seller agreeing to accept a letter of credit (LoC) from the importer’s bank.
-The LoC will specify that the bank would accept time drafts from the seller only if they (seller) provides proper delivery documentation.
+Another way BA works is the seller agreeing to accept a letter of credit (LoC) from the importer’s bank.
+The LoC will specify that the bank would accept time drafts from the seller only if they (seller) provide proper delivery documentation.
 In this case, the seller is the drawer and payee of the draft.

-It must be noted that the importer’s bank usually transacts with the seller’s bank, and not with the seller directly.
-The seller may realize the money from BA in a few ways, such as discounting it, selling it, or holding it till the maturity.
+It must be noted that the importer’s bank usually transacts with the seller’s bank and not with the seller directly.
+The seller may realize the money from BA in a few ways, such as discounting it, selling it, or holding it until maturity.

 Obtaining a Bankers Acceptance

 A business that wants to get BA should approach a bank with which they maintain a good credit rating and relationship.
 You should be able to offer collateral (or prove you can do so) against the ability to repay the bank at a future date.
 However, not every bank gives the facility of bankers acceptance.
-The business has to go through credit checks and may be underwriting process as well.
-Bank charges a percentage of the total acceptance amount as fees.
+The business has to go through credit checks and maybe an underwriting process as well.
+The bank charges a percentage of the total acceptance amount as fees.